 It will show you how to set up alerts according to your preferences.

-I don’t want anyone to feel like this is a distraction from your day to day life.
+I don’t want anyone to feel like this is a distraction from their day-to-day life.

-So if you prefer to just get one trade per day… just to keep it super simple… this guide will show you how to do that.
+So if you prefer to just get one trade per day... just to keep it super simple... this guide will show you how to do that.